 - Transfer to a covered container, seal tightly, and refrigerate up to 10 days or freeze up to 3 months.

 - At least 3 hours before you plan to bake the pizza, oil a 12 by 17-inch sheet pan, including the interior sides, with 4 tablespoons of the oil (you can use a pan liner, but it is not required).
+Place the dough in the center of the oiled pan.
+Rub the surface of the dough with olive oil and use your fingertips to begin dimpling and expanding it in all directions.

 - Cover the pan loosely with plastic wrap and let the dough relax at room temperature for approximately 20 minutes.